urfave/cli/README.md

 PROG=<myprogram>
 source path/to/cli/autocomplete/bash_autocomplete
 ```
-Keep in mind that if they are enabling autocompletion for more than one program,
+Keep in mind that if they are enabling auto-completion for more than one program,
 they will need to set `PROG` and source `autocomplete/bash_autocomplete` for each
 program, like so: